You can assume that a classic car picked out for restoration, has been around for at least fifty years.

 In car entertaiment and communication systems have developed so rapidly in the last few years to include such driver friendly accessoris as navigational systems and even a voice recognition phone system allowing the driver to carry out a number of functions while remaining totally in focus.

 Restoring a classic car's interior is a project for the multi-tasker.
 It can make for a major investment, eating up a fair chunk of any restoration budget.
-However, if and when everything falls into place, the results can be spectacular.
+When everything falls into place, the results can be spectacular.